In this post we discuss an effective and efficient high current compact LED Driver power supply using a dimmer switch gadget.

 Using a Dimmer Switch for Controlling AC

-In the present design we make use of a dimmer switch which also employs a triac for controlling voltage but instead of shunting power the circuit chops the AC into sections such that the average voltage at the output becomes compatible to the desired load voltage.
+In the present design we make use of a dimmer switch for driving LED lights.
+As we know a dimmer switch employs a triac for controlling voltage but instead of shunting power the circuit chops the AC into sections such that the average voltage at the output becomes compatible to the desired load voltage.

 Chopping the AC into wider or narrower sections as per the required load potential allows the capacitor to work at its full efficiency since the excess power from it is simply cut off instead of shunting or shorting to ground.